MicrosoftDocs/dataexplorer-docs/data-explorer/adx-governance.md

 ## Environments

-[VP] Do we need the scenarios or should we jump to the patterns right away?
+[VP] Do we need the scenarios, or should we jump to the patterns right away?

 [VP] Maybe not here, the discussion about scenario has its relevance to illustrate how ADX can be used concretely, which isn't always clear for customer.